Marie Duclos Fretageot

 17 December, in Safe Harbor.
 Hatte ein sonderbares Gespraech mit der Frau F. ueber unsere Familienverhaelnisse.
 [Today I had a curious conversation with Mrs. F. about our family affairs.]

 29 December.
 Hatte ein langes Gespraech mit der Frau F. ueber meine Verhaeltnisse zo hause.
 [Had a long conversation with Mme F. about my situtation at home.]
-Owen gives no further reference to the Verhaeltnisse in his noted of 17 and 29 December; Elliott suggests (p.
+Owen gives no further reference to the Verhaeltnisse in his notes of 17 and 29 December; Elliott suggests (p.
 178) that the subject was his love for the young Margaret he has left behind.
 This suggestion is supported by a description of Margaret in Richard William Leopold's biography Robert Dale Owen, Octagon Books, New York, 1969.
 Leopold writes that Margaret had become "a member of the Owen household and was henceforth treated as one of the family" in Braxfield, Scotland, in March 1823, and that when he returned there in the summer of 1827 he found her "as charming as ever" and considered marrying her.

 29 December (continued).
 From a description of Parisian manners which Madame gave me this evening, I am induced to think that many parts of them are most worthy of imitation amongst ourselves; for instance the perfect freedom from restraint or ceremony which characterizes their intercourse with one another.
 And their disposition to make the best of every situation and enjoy without excess the present moment: then again their civility even to perfect strangers and their easy politeness to one another.